matbun/ML4Fires/docs/data.md

 ## Sources

-<p align="justify"> The first data source is the <a href="https://zenodo.org/records/8055879"> SeasFire Cube v3 </a>, a data cube of pre-processed data provided by SeasFire project integrating multiple sources.
+<p align="justify"> The first data source is the <a href="https://zenodo.org/records/8055879" style="text-decoration:none"> SeasFire Cube v3 </a>, a data cube of pre-processed data provided by SeasFire project integrating multiple sources.
 The <b>SeasFire Cube Dataset</b> contains a set of 59 climate variables aligned on a <b>regular grid</b>.</p>

 All variables have: